ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/099113 Exterior Painting.md

 1. FUSION-BONDED POLYESTER
    1. Surface preparation for the Fusion-Bonded Polyester Paint System shall be in accordance with SSPC-SP-6. , Commercial Blast Cleaning.
 If Commercial Blast Cleaning is not feasible, prepare surfaces in accordance with SSPC-SP-11, Power Tool Cleaning to Bare Metal.
    1. The Fusion-Bonded Polyester Paint System shall consist of a rapid-drying fusion-bonded polyester prime coat and a rapid-drying fusion-bonded polyester finish coat to provide a total dry film thickness of 6 mils to 10 mils.
    1. Observe minimum and maximum re-coat times and specified by the manufacturer.
 If these times are exceeded, the surface shall be re-prepared as recommended by the manufacturer and as directed by the City Engineer prior to receiving additional coats.
-END OF SECTION